juristr/juristr.github.com/_posts/2018-02-21-angular-permission-directive.md

 That's it.
 So now that we know how to get our boolean operator inside our directive, we just need to adjust our permission checking algorithm to take that into account.

+> **Note,** in the `updateView()` function I added a flag `isHidden` that helps us keep track of whether we've already added the template into the DOM.
+We don't want to add it multiple times in case when the permissions update and evaluate to true.

 ## Conclusion and final example

 Here's the full running example of a potential permission directive.
 Note, this is just an example, nothing to copy & paste into your production code.
 But you can definitely take it as a starting point.